kulotsystems/aclc-iriga-web-appdev2-2022/activities/Activity01.md

 ## Activity 01

-Download this Bootstrap template and convert it to your own CodeIgniter4 project named "blog"
+Download this Bootstrap template and convert it to your own CodeIgniter4 project named `blog`.

 <https://startbootstrap.com/theme/clean-blog>